West Zone cricket team

 The West Zone cricket team is a first-class cricket team that represents western India in the Duleep Trophy and Deodhar Trophy.
 It is a composite team of players from five first-class Indian teams from western India competing in the Ranji Trophy: Baroda, Gujarat, Maharashtra, Mumbai and Saurashtra.
-West Zone has the best track record of all the zones in the Duleep Trophy, as they have won the Trophy 17 times, similar to North Zone.
-This included four consecutive titles from 1961-62 through to the 1964-65 season, although the third of these were shared with South Zone.
-Playing against South Zone at the Rajiv Gandhi Stadium in the 2009-10 Duleep Trophy final, West Zone set a new first-class record for the highest fourth innings total to win a match, scoring 541-7.
+West Zone has the best track record of all the zones in the Duleep Trophy, as they have won the Trophy 19 times.
+This included four consecutive titles from 1961–1962 through to the 1964–65 season, although the third of these were shared with South Zone.
+Playing against South Zone at the Rajiv Gandhi Stadium in the 2009-10 Duleep Trophy final, West Zone set a new first-class record for the highest fourth innings total to win a match, scoring 541/7.